-We acknowledge that our stockholder returns have been disappointing and not what we or our investors expect from the Company.
-I want to assure you that the Board is taking action to improve the performance of the Company.
-First, following the retirement of Jay Brown as our President and Chief Executive Officer ("CEO"), we have appointed Board member and former longtime Verizon executive, Tony Melone, as our Interim President and CEO.
-Tony is working to improve our current operating performance and provide stability to our customers and team members.
-Additionally, we have formed a CEO Search Committee that is working to find our next leader.
+The Board is taking action to improve the performance of the Company and maximize stockholder value.
+First, we are excited that Steven Moskowitz has joined Crown Castle as our next President and Chief Executive Officer ("CEO"), effective April 11, 2024.
+We believe Steven's strong operating expertise and track record of value creation, along with his depth of experience in domestic and international towers and small cells solutions, makes him the candidate best suited to lead Crown Castle into the future.
 We have also formed a Fiber Review Committee that is analyzing both the operating and strategic options for the Company regarding the fiber business.
-We expect to share an update of these committees' work in the near future.
+We expect to share an update on the Fiber Review Committee's work in the near future.
 We remain confident that the actions we are taking to orient the business for long-term success will enhance stockholder value and build on the Company's strong foundation.

-We have also strengthened the Board by adding four highly qualified members over the past year to ensure we have the right skill sets to guide the Company into the future.
+We have also strengthened the Board with several high-quality directors.
+In addition to Steven, who also joined the Board when he became President and CEO, we have appointed four highly qualified members over the past year to ensure we have the right skill sets to guide the Company into the future.
 Kevin Kabat brings us public company CEO experience from Fifth Third Bancorp and valuable experience from serving as the chair of several public company boards.
 Jason Genrich brings deep financial acumen as well as analytical and board experience across the telecom and technology landscape.
-Sunit Patel brings fiber/telecom experience as the former Chief Financial Officer ("CFO") of Level 3 and Executive Vice President of mergers and integration at T-Mobile.
+Sunit Patel brings fiber/telecom experience as the former Chief Financial Officer ("CFO") of Level 3 Communications, Inc. and Executive Vice President of mergers and integration at T-Mobile.
 Finally, Brad Singer brings both tower operating experience and strong financial acumen as the former CFO of both American Tower and Discovery Communications, and as a former Investment Partner and the Chief Operating Officer of ValueAct Capital.